-Do you have a quick question for career adviser?
+Do you have a quick question?
 Career Services offers 15-minute drop-in sessions for students on select days.
 No appointments necessary.
 Some common questions covered during drop-in sessions include:

 Members of the Class of 2018 will need to create a new password to access the Handshake system beginning Thursday, July 19.
 Handshake, the online career management system provided by Career Services, is available for all students and alumni to schedule appointments with Career Services, browse a database of job and internship opportunities, manage application materials and more.

 Graduate students gathered the evening of Wednesday, March 1 to hear from five professionals with teaching-related careers talk about their circuitous career paths, stressing the importance of finding a career that is the right fit.

 More than 800 suits, dresses, shirts, blazers, ties, pairs of shoes and other accessories went flying off the shelves at Career Services in late February during the second annual Tiger Threads Pop-up Shop.

 This summer, the Office of Career Services is launching a new social and professional networking platform, as part of its efforts to build a Tiger Career Community to support students.